 Scholarships available for engineering students only

-To apply for scholarships for semester-long programs made possible by the generosity of Fred and Sara Jean Burke, download the application here (pdf or Word).
+To apply for scholarships for semester-long programs made possible by the generosity of Fred and Sara Jean Burke, please visit the BCoE Scholarships page.
 The deadline to apply for Burkes' Scholarship is October 15 for the following spring semester and March 15 for the following fall semester.

-To apply for scholarships for summer programs made possible by the generosity of Chevron, download the application here (pdf or Word).
-The deadline to apply for Chevron Scholarship is February 1 for the following summer semesters.
+To apply for scholarships for summer programs made possible by the generosity of the family of Dr. Don Hill, please visit the BCoE Scholarships page.
+The deadline to apply for the Dr. Don Hill Scholarship is January 15 for the following summer semesters.